pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/4_windows_install.md

 - **LETS_ENCRYPT :** automagically generates a valid certificate for a domain ([see lets encrypt site](https://letsencrypt.org/))
 - **Provide your own certificate :** pass your already generated certificates.

-provide your database informations and you are good to go.
+provide your database information and you are good to go.

 Once the installation is done the folder containing your data and settings is located under %APPDATA%.